jakeiglasson/Assessment-Full-Stack-Application-Part-A/readme.md

 - ability to assign/reassign bugs, to more than one developer
 - ability to receive notifications
 - ability to assign users to projects and teams
 - dashboard view: activity/progress visualisation for: user/subordinate, teams, projects, tickets.

-#### Developer:
+#### Developer

 - developer permission set
 - notification system when a new bug is submitted that he can fix (front end, back end, both)